jacob319/hyde/_posts/2017-11-27-INTRO-TO-HTML&CSS.md

   </body>
 </html>
 ```
-So let's write some CSS for our HTML that's above remember this will be written in a file called style.css:
+So let's write some CSS for our HTML that's above remember this will be written in a file called style.css

 ```
 h1 {